miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Bioimage Analyst School- Program.md

 #### Benchmarking of Tracking Tools  (Daniel, , 30 minutes + 10min interaction)

-From the experiences of tracking challenges, presenting a list of benchmarking methods to evaluate tracking algorithms and implementations.
+From the experiences of tracking challenges, Daniel presents a list of benchmarking methods for evaluating tracking algorithms.

-### Benchmarking Implementation Feb 14 (Tue) 15:30 - 20:00
+### Benchmarking Implementation
+**Feb 14, 15:30 - 20:00**

-**Daniel Sage, Michal Kozubek, Volker Bäcker**
-...assisted by all available instructors.
+**Daniel Sage, Michal Kozubek, Volker Bäcker**, assisted by all available instructors.

 Students will be separated into several groups and work together.
-Using some sample images and example components / workflows, each group will implementing benchmarking of those examples.
+Using some sample images and example components / workflows, each group will implement the benchmarking of those examples.
 Students basically work freely, and instructors assists upon requests.

 **HOMEWORK**

 TBA

-### Talk: Advanced Algorithms: Denoising Feb 15 (Wed) 9:00 - 10:30
+### Invited Talk: Advanced Algorithms: Denoising
+**Feb 15, 9:00 - 10:30**
 **Sebastien Tosi** will give a talk on denoising algorithms.

-### Benchmarking Presentation Feb 15 (Wed) 10:30 - 12:00
+### Benchmarking Presentation
+**Feb 15, 10:30 - 12:00**
 Students present their benchmarking results and explain their implementations.

 ## Concluding Remarks